datadominik/MLEngineer_Capstone/README.md

 - **03_keras_model.ipynb:** Running Sagemaker training and deploy jobs as well as evaluating the final results and create a submission file for kaggle.
 (Kernel used: conda_tensorflow_p36)

 In **./src/**  the code for the Deep Learning algorithm as well as other helper code for visualizations is stored.
+You don't need to install additional libraries, the kernels mentioned have them pre-installed already.

 ### Prerequisites
 The reproduce the results, you need to create the following file structure: